Disinfecting a Mighty 400+ MGD with PAA

 Memphis engaged CDM Smith to help determine an answer.
 Immediately, a team of water experts began to study the potential alternatives.
 Chlorine disinfection or ultraviolet (UV) disinfection were seriously considered due to their dominance for disinfection throughout the wastewater field.
 But the experts also looked at a host of other innovative technologies, including ozone, ferrate and peracetic acid (PAA), which had recently begun to see implementation at facilities in the United States.
 CDM Smith experts, already well-versed in PAA science, thought it might be a good fit for Memphis.

-“We’d started looking at PAA as a wastewater disinfectant when it was only currently used at two facilities in the U.S., one of which was a pilot,” said Sarah Stewart, CDM Smith associate environmental engineer.
+“We’d started looking at PAA as a wastewater disinfectant when it was only currently used at two facilities in the U.S., one of which was a pilot,” said Sarah Stewart, CDM Smith vice president and environmental engineer.
 “With Memphis’ unique water quality, based on our past experiences, we felt that PAA potentially had answers to the challenges the city faced.”

 We included PAA in our bench-scale studies, because we truly looked at all the options, from classic to innovative.

 PAA is an organic acid with strong oxidation potential.
 It’s most commonly used as a disinfectant for industrial applications, especially poultry processing and beverage packing.
 PAA is a stronger oxidant than chlorine, and while chlorine applies a “nuclear” approach to bacteria inactivation, PAA is more acute; its kinetics are faster, so lower doses can achieve the same disinfection efficacy in shorter contact times.
 And, it degrades more quickly in effluents, which allow for the chemical quenching to be eliminated from the treatment process, making it safer for plant operators.